DatMayo/TS-Bot/README.md

 TeamSpeak Server can get really messy, if they have a lot of channels.
 This simple bot will help you a bit, organizing your TeamSpeak Server.

 ## What do I need ?
-1. A TeamSpeak 3 Server (obviusly)
+1. A TeamSpeak 3 Server (obviously)
 1. A (v)Server, where you can run this bot
 1. A query login
 1. The TS3 Query data (IP, Port, etc)